 The original one defined by (\ref{2.3.2}) has very clear physical meaning.
-Multiplying the columns of the first matrix and multiplying the rows of the second matrix to least times, such that the enlarged factor matrices meet the dimension matching condition of the classical matrix product.
+Duplicating the columns of the first matrix and the rows of the second matrix to least times, such that the enlarged factor matrices meet the dimension matching condition of the classical matrix product.

-In fact, the modified Definition \ref{d2.3.1} here uses certain weights for the multiplication, which keeps the ``norms" of the enlarged matrices unchanged.
+In fact, the modified Definition \ref{d2.3.1} here uses certain weights for the duplications, which keep the ``norms" of the enlarged matrices unchanged.
 In the sequel you will see that this modification is indeed meaningful.
 In \cite{chepr2} (\ref{2.3.1}) is called a weighted DK-STP. \end{rem}

 An obvious property of DK-STP is: if $A,B\in {\cal M}_{m\times n}$, the $A\ttimes B\in {\cal M}_{m\times n}$.
 That is why it is named by ``dimension-keeping".